-There was a slight improvement in the number of students passing the mock SPs exam due to the change in scheduling of the sections and more time spent working with the students to improve their speed and accuracy.
-The instructors will continue this process.
+There was a significant improvement in the number of students passing the mock CPC exam due to the change in scheduling of the sections and more time spent working with the students to improve their speed and accuracy.
+The instructor will continue this process.

-This course transitioned to the ICD10-CM code set during this academic year.
 The area most in need of improvement is CO3 dealing with the subcategory of poison coding.
-The instructor devoted more time and training in this area after the fall 2014 semester with significant improvement between the fall and spring semesters.
-The instructors will continue to use this process in the next academic year.
+The instructor devoted more time and training in this area after the fall 2015 semester with significant improvement between the fall and spring semesters.
+There was then a regression in this area in the SP16 semester.
+The instructor will continue to work in this area more intensely in the next academic year.